 The Fish Tales tent on Mary Williams Pier will again provide free children’s entertainment throughout the day in the form of storytelling, theatre, poetry, art and crafts.
-John Brolly, locally renowned children’s performer is a regular attraction on festival day and we look forward to seeing him again this year performing the fabulous Tempest in a Teacup.
+John Brolly, locally renowned children’s performer is a regular attraction on festival day and we look forward to hearing his Tales of The Sea at 11:30am.

 Childrens’ rides and other children’s entertainment sites are dotted around the site.
 Details will be available online closer to the event and also in the event programme.

 The fish Festival is not just about celebrating all things fishy – there’s music on two stages with the kind of diversity expected in this part of Cornwall.
-The Consols Oils main music stage has live music filling festival square from 10am in the morning until 5pm in the afternoon.
+The One and All main music stage has live music filling festival square from 10am in the morning until 5pm in the afternoon.
 There are lots of seats in front of the stage to take a rest and be entertained.
-The stage also plays host to the Trawler Race and Gig Race prize giving in the afternoon.

 The Busker’s Corner stage is located on Mary Williams Pier and hosts an eclectic folk-based / traditional line-up often including lots of fiddles, Appalachian Clogging and Cornish dance.
 Again there are lots of seats and tables there to sit and enjoy the position in the centre of the harbour perhaps with a feast from one of our food vendors.